AriKaminski/AriKaminski/README.md

 - ♟ I am learning to play chess on chess.com.
 I am currently floating around 900 rating in rapid chess.

-- 📫 How to reach me: You can reach me at arkaminski93@gmail.com .
-I also stream every now and then on twitch.
-My twitch username is Vanski_Pog
+- 📫 How to reach me: You can reach me at arkaminski93@gmail.com , or arkaminski93@icloud.com

 I own a 12 year old pitbull rescue named Van.
 Here is a picture of him in my front yard.